Dynamic Open Graph images for your blog posts are now available

 og_image: introducing-blogs-og.jpg

-the image must be in the public/blog-og/ folder and the name and extension of the image file must be the same as defined in the frontmatter.
+---the image must be in the public/blog-og/ folder and the name and extension of the image file must be the same as defined in the frontmatter.

-1. If an og_image field is not defined, the image will be generated automatically from the content of the post.
+og_imagefield is not defined, the image will be generated automatically from the content of the post.

 For example, the automatically generated image for this post is the following and supports internationalization, try changing the site language, but maybe you need to refresh the page to see the changes: